gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/quantifiers.md

 ##  Disorder
 The disorder quantifier is implemented based on the work *“Quantifying Disorder in Data”* [Flauzino2025Disorder](@cite).
-It is a novel and powerful tool for data analysis, allowing the differentiation between stochastic and deterministic time series, as well as between different types of stochastic dynamics, such as white, pink, and red Gaussian noise.
+It is a novel and powerful tool for data analysis, allowing the distinction between stochastic and deterministic time series, as well as between different types of stochastic dynamics, such as white, pink, and red Gaussian noise.

 Disorder is implemented using square recurrence microstates, which can be permuted by rows and columns and transposed (see [Permutations and Transposition](@ref)).
 This procedure generates a set of equivalent microstates given by